 Tip: In the app, you can set the Yoto’s display to go to sleep – while the audio keeps playing.
 This saves a good bit of battery life while you are out and about!

 Yoto though has just released a new player.
 The Yoto Mini was specifically designed with portability in mind.
 It is quite a lot smaller, lighter and more efficient when it comes to battery life.
-I have not had the chance to use a Yoto Mini, so can only go by what information Yoto has made available.
-As soon as I get my hands on one, I will be able to give my opinion on all that.
+If you would like to know more about the Mini click below for my detailed post.

 Yoto vs Toniebox: Age Suitability & Fun Factor